BenLDouthwaite/reference/kubernetes/kubernetes.md

 - zsh has a plugin to make working with kubectl much easier to enable find the 'plugins' config in `~/.zshrc` and set:
 `plugins (... kubectl)`
 Where '...' is any existing plugins (likely `git`)

-### Common commands at work : To be sorted and written up formally